-Dredging operations have resumed from the Christmas shut down.
-Dredging will continue in the Tauwitchere channel over the coming week.
+Dredging operations are currently underway between the Murray Mouth and the Tauwitchere channel.
 Barrage releases, combined with dredging throughout most of the year, help to maintain flow connectivity of the River Murray Channel to the Murray Mouth and assist in exporting salt from the river system.